timothykemp/09_readme_generator/generated_README.md

 ## Contributing

-They can contact me using the links below!
+They can't

 ------

 ## Tests

-They are welcome to use the following tests:
+don't do it

 ------

 ## Questions

-If you have any questions about this project, please free to contact me through my [Github profile](https://github.com/timothykemp) or via [email](timothymichaelkemp@gmail.com).
+If you have any questions about this project, please free to contact me through my [Github profile](https://github.com/timothykemp) or via [email](mailto:timothymichaelkemp@gmail.com).